-Board-adopted Guidelines.
-On March 25, 2004, NIFA adopted guidelines ("Interest Rate Swap Policy") with respect to the use of swap contracts to manage the interest rate exposure of its debt.
+Board-Adopted Guidelines - On March 25, 2004, NIFA adopted guidelines ("Interest Rate Swap Policy") with respect to the use of swap contracts to manage the interest rate exposure of its debt.
 The Interest Rate Swap Policy establishes specific requirements that must be satisfied for NIFA to enter into a swap contract.

-Objectives of Swaps.
-To protect against the potential of rising interest rates, to achieve a lower net cost of borrowing, to reduce exposure to changing interest rates on a related bond issue, or, in some cases where Federal tax law prohibits an advance refunding, to achieve debt service savings through a synthetic fixed rate.
+Objectives of Swaps - To protect against the potential of rising interest rates, to achieve a lower net cost of borrowing, to reduce exposure to changing interest rates on a related bond issue or in some cases where Federal tax law prohibits an advance refunding, and to achieve debt service savings through a synthetic fixed rate.
 In an effort to hedge against rising interest rates, NIFA entered into nine separate pay-fixed, receive-variable interest rate Swaps during FY 2004 (the "Swaps").

-Activity during the Period.

-- NIFA entered into the following six swap contracts with an effective date of April 8, 2004, in connection with the issuance of \$450 million in auction rate securities to provide for the refunding or restructuring of a portion of the County's outstanding bonds, refunding of certain outstanding NIFA bonds, tax certiorari judgments and settlements to which the County is a party, other legal judgments and settlements, County capital projects and to pay costs of issuance. - \$72.5 million notional amount (2004 Series B) with Goldman Sachs Mitsui Marine Derivative Products, L.P. ("GSMMDP") - \$72.5 million notional amount (2004 Series C) with Goldman Sachs Mitsui Marine Derivative Products, L.P. - \$80.0 million notional amount (2004 Series D) with Goldman Sachs Mitsui Marine Derivative Products, L.P. - \$72.5 million notional amount (2004 Series E) with UBS AG - \$72.5 million notional amount (2004 Series F) with UBS AG - \$80.0 million notional amount (2004 Series G) with UBS AG - NIFA entered into the following three swap contracts with an effective date of December 9, 2004, in connection with the issuance of \$150 million in Auction Rate Securities to provide for the refunding of a portion of the County's outstanding bonds, tax certiorari judgments and settlements to which the County is a party, other legal judgments and settlements and to pay costs of issuance. - \$50.0 million notional amount (2004 Series I) with Goldman Sachs Mitsui Marine Derivative Products, L.P. - \$50.0 million notional amount (2004 Series J) with UBS AG - \$50.0 million notional amount (2004 Series K) with Morgan Stanley Capital Services ("MSCS")
+Background - NIFA entered into the following six swap contracts with an effective date of April 8, 2004, in connection with the issuance of \$450 million in auction rate securities to provide for the refunding or restructuring of a portion of the County's outstanding bonds, refunding of certain outstanding NIFA bonds, tax certiorari judgments and settlements to which the County is a party, other legal judgments and settlements, County capital projects and to pay costs of issuance.

+- \$72.5 million notional amount (2004 Series B) with Goldman Sachs Mitsui Marine Derivative Products, L.P. ("GSMMDP") - \$72.5 million notional amount (2004 Series C) with Goldman Sachs Mitsui Marine Derivative Products, - \$80 million notional amount (2004 Series D) with Goldman Sachs Mitsui Marine Derivative Products, L.P.

+- \$72.5 million notional amount (2004 Series E) with UBS AG - \$72.5 million notional amount (2004 Series F) with UBS AG - \$80 million notional amount (2004 Series G) with UBS AG

+NIFA entered into the following three swap contracts with an effective date of December 9, 2004, in connection with the issuance of \$150 million in Auction Rate Securities to provide for the refunding of a portion of the County's outstanding bonds, tax certiorari judgments and settlements to which the County is a party, other legal judgments, and settlements and to pay costs of issuance.

+- \$50 million notional amount (2004 Series I) with Goldman Sachs Mitsui Marine Derivative Products, L.P. - \$50 million notional amount (2004 Series J) with UBS AG - \$50 million notional amount (2004 Series K) with Morgan Stanley Capital Services ("MSCS")

-Fair Value.
-Replacement interest rates on the Swaps, as of December 31, 2006, are reflected in the chart entitled "Interest Rate Swap Valuation" (the "Chart").
-As noted in the Chart, replacement rates in some cases were higher than, and in some cases lower than, market interest rates on the effective date of the Swaps.
-Consequently, as of December 31, 2006, some of the Swaps had negative fair values and some had positive fair values.
+Fair Value - Replacement interest rates on the Swaps, as of December 31, 2007, are reflected in the chart entitled "Interest Rate Swap Valuation" (the "Chart").
+As noted in the Chart, replacement rates were lower than market interest rates on the effective date of the Swaps.
+Consequently, as of December 31, 2007, the Swaps had negative fair values.
 In the event there is a positive fair value, NIFA would be exposed to the credit risk of the counterparties in the amount of the Swaps' fair value should the Swap be terminated.